+Choosing investments

-Choosing investments The investment strategy review modelled the Scheme's assets and liabilities based on projecting potential economic scenarios.
-The Investment Committee considered the suitability of a range of asset classes, the need for diversification, the risk and rewards of different asset allocations, and the sponsoring employers' views (including the strength of the sponsoring employers' covenant).
-In general individual investment managers have discretion in the timing of the purchase and sale of investments and in considerations relating to the liquidity of those investments.
+The investment strategy review modelled the Scheme's assets and liabilities based on projecting potential economic scenarios.
+The Funding and Investment Committee considered the suitability of a range of asset classes, the need for diversification, the risk and rewards of different asset allocations, and the sponsoring employers' views (including the strength of the sponsoring employers' covenant).

+In general, individual investment managers have discretion in the timing of the purchase and sale of investments and in considerations relating to the liquidity of those investments.
 Additional realisations may be required in the future to ensure that the Scheme's benefit payments and other expenditure can be met.

 The Trustee, and investment managers (to the extent delegated), will use the criteria set out in the Occupational Pension Schemes (Investment) Regulations 2005, when selecting investments on behalf of the Scheme.
 The Trustee expects the investment managers to give effect to the principles in this statement as far as is reasonably practical.
-The Trustee has agreed a series of investment restrictions for each

-Ine Trustee has agreed a series of investment restrictions for each manager where there is a separate Investment Management Agreement (IMA) in place.
-The Trustee will monitor the continuing tenure of the Investment Managers, including the competitiveness of their fee structures, from time to time, based on advice from the Investment Committee and the external investment adviser.
+The Trustee has agreed a series of investment restrictions for each manager where there is a separate Investment Management Agreement (IMA) in place.
+The Trustee will monitor the continuing tenure of the Investment Managers, including the competitiveness of their fee structures, from time to time, based on advice from the Funding and Investment Committee and the external investment adviser.